RestOpenGov/ideas-scala/README.md

 You can install the web service locally (check the [README file](https://github.com/RestOpenGov/ideas-ba/blob/master/webservice/README.md)) or you can just point it at https://github.com/RestOpenGov/ideas-ba/tree/master/webservice.
 Because the front-end is exclusively a client-side application, you can run it without even installing a local web server.
 Opening the index.html from the file system should be enough to get you up an running.

 To start playing with the front-end be sure to read the [README file](https://github.com/RestOpenGov/ideas-ba/blob/master/webapp/README.md).

+You can also start using the application, and publishing your ideas, at [ideas-ba.com.ar](http://ideas-ba.com.ar)

 ## License